Lindahassan/e-commerce-react/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+href learn React, check out the [React documentation](https://reactjs.org/).

 ### Code Splitting